Our verdict

 Based on this, it’s no surprise that the Streakfly is a fantastic choice for runners with medium to wide feet.

 However, if you have narrow feet, it’s a good idea to try it on first.
-One running expert pointed out that this shoe can be used by runners with narrow feet with a subtle trick: "the length is true to size but I had to wear my thickest socks in order to fill the space in the shoe and get a good lockdown."
+You may have to wear your thickest socks in order to fill the space in the shoe.

 Cold-proof, with a caveat